vivek-bombatkar/MyLearningNotes/spark/readme.md

 ```

 > --supervise flag to spark-submit
   In standalone cluster mode supports restarting your application automatically if it exited with non-zero exit code.

-> Tunning
+> Performance Tunning
 - http://spark.apache.org/docs/latest/tuning.html
+- when tuning a Spark application – most importantly, data serialization and memory tuning.
 - CPU, network bandwidth, memory
 - a.
 Data Serialization:
   - Formats that are slow to serialize objects into, or consume a large number of bytes, will greatly slow down the computation.